AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-03-23-Making-of-Behind-the-Canvas.md

 </script>
 <p></p>

 And we've got ourselves a nice smooth shape!
+The next step will be layering these shapes on top of each other.

 <h2>Clipping out regions</h2>

-For the next part we'll make heavy use of the rendering context's <a href='https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/clip'>clip() function</a>, where clipping in this sense means cutting out a certain region/portion of the canvas.
+Now we'll make heavy use of the rendering context's <a href='https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/clip'>clip() function</a>, where clipping in this sense means cutting out a certain region/portion of the canvas such that we only show this specific region and hide the rest.
 Let's have a look at a quick example:

 <script src="//toolness.github.io/p5.js-widget/p5-widget.js"></script>
 <script type="text/p5" data-p5-version="1.2.0" data-autoplay data-preview-width="350" data-height="400">